halfak/engineering-task-sp2019/README.md

 how you approached this problem and why) via the link that was sent to them from their coordinator.

+Please send any questions you have to ahalfaker@wikimedia.org

 ## The problem

 The [Scoring Platform team](https://www.mediawiki.org/wiki/Wikimedia_Scoring_Platform_team)